EXPLAINER: Why 'excited delirium' came up at Chauvin trial? - WTMJ

 Mackenzie told the jury that new officers are taught how to recognize signs of excited delirium.
 Suspects may be incoherent, she said, exhibit extraordinary strength, sweat or suffer from abnormal body temperature, or seem like they suddenly snapped.
 They’re taught that cardiovascular disease, drug abuse or mental illness can trigger excited delirium, she said.

-But she told the jury that she would defer to an emergency room doctor in diagnosing the condition.
+But she told the jury that she would defer to an emergency room doctor in diagnosing the condition and she didn’t know if Chauvin had received that training, which typically is provided for rookies.

-In closings Monday, prosecutor Steve Schleicher said Floyd had not exhibited any of those recognized signs.
+In closings Monday, prosecutor Jerry Blackwell described the topic as a “story” created by the defense to shift blame for Floyd’s death.

-“There’s no superhuman strength,” Schleicher told the jury.
-“There are no super humans, impervious to pain.
-Nonsense.
-You heard him.
-You saw him.
-He was not impervious to pain.
-It’s nonsense.”
+“Mr. Floyd didn’t even have a pulse.
+That didn’t justify keeping your knee on his neck when you should have been administering CPR, when you could have brought him back to life again because you’re afraid that he would come to, with no pulse and rampage the city,” he said.
+“That’s the sort of thing you see in Halloween movies, ladies and gentlemen.
+Not in real life.”

 WHY DOES IT MATTER?